dhellmann/pymotw-3/source/shlex/index.rst

 .. {{{end}}}

 Isolated quotes such as apostrophes are also handled.
-Given this input file:
+Consider this input file.

 .. literalinclude:: apostrophe.txt
    :language: none

-The token with the embedded apostrophe is no problem:
+The token with the embedded apostrophe is no problem.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'shlex_example.py apostrophe.txt'))